bshaffer/oauth2-server-php/README.md

 $server = new OAuth2_Server($storage);
 ```

+> Note: `$dsn` is the Data Source Name for your database.
+For example, if you are using MySQL your dsn will
+> look something like `mysql:dbname=my_database;host=locahost`.
+If you are using sqlite, your dsn will look
+> something like `sqlite://path/to/my/file.sqlite`.

 The next step is to add a grant type.
 This example uses the "User Credentials" grant type, which grants a token based on
 explicit user credentials passed to the request.
 The [OAuth2 spec](http://tools.ietf.org/html/rfc6749) has no
 restrictions on the number of grant types your server can support and therefore you can add more than one grant type to